rebus-ink/ink-API/activityDoc.md

 The specific location of the annotation within the document is specified by the oa:hasSelector object ADD LINK

+Possible errors:

+* 400: 'create note error: {message}' - generic error that occured on createNote.
+Refer to message for more details.
+* 400 'create activity error: {message}' - generic error that occured on createActivity.
+Refer to message for more details.

 ### Edit a Note

 Example: